candlewill/bnt/README.md

 Written by Kevin Murphy, 1997--2002.
 Last updated: 19 October 2007.
-As of January 2014, this is maintained on Github at https://github.com/bayesnet/bnt
+As of January 2014, this is maintained on Github at https://github.com/bayesnet/bnt I am YunChao from YunNan University, and will put it to the top of waves.
+You can contact me by yunchaohe@gmail.com if anyquestion.

 ![](http://bayesnet.github.io/bnt/docs/mathbymatlab.gif)